spdskatr/lumina/README.md

 When you run the project, you will be presented with a list of options.
 Type in the number of the option you want to choose and press return.

-NOTE: The x86 Assembly conversion does not work on MkClosure instructions (Mona IR) yet.
-The demo above works though!

 ## Specification

 Honestly I was going to write a spec here but my language is constantly changing as I figure out what kind of grammar I want and how its operational semantics are going to work.
 I've clustered most of the grammar stuff in `src/Lumina/Frontend/LuminaGrammar.hs`.